Crown-Commercial-Service/digitalmarketplace-buyer-frontend/README.md

 - `npm run frontend-install` (install all non-NPM dependancies)

 Note: `npm run frontend-install` is run automatically as a post-install task when you run `npm install`.

-## Frontend tests

-To run the JavaScript tests, navigate to `spec/javascripts/support/` and open `LocalTestRunner.html` in a browser.

-TODO: Add a Gulp task which is run as part of `./scripts/run_tests.sh`.